survivejs/react-book/manuscript/04_webpack_and_react.md

 > Note that we're using *jsx* extension here to tell modules using JSX syntax apart from regular ones.
 This is a good convention to have.

 In addition we'll need to adjust our `main.js` to render the component correctly.
+Note that I've renamed it as `main.jsx` given we have JSX content there.
 Here's one solution:

-**app/main.js**
+**app/main.jsx**

 ```javascript
 import './main.css';